 New birds came to us immediately the next morning: Red-vented Bulbul and Grey-breasted Prinia in the farm-garden area just across from Bababa Hotel, Grey Wagtail in a stream running between rows of houses, and White-browed Laughingthrush and Yellow-browed Warbler on the scrubby, partly forested hillside behind the hotel.

 Brian went on ahead, and I stayed behind in the forest.
-Suddenly a Banded Bay Cuckoo appeared on a branch just 3 m from me, calling.
+Suddenly a Banded Bay Cuckoo appeared on a branch just 3 m (10 ft.) from me, calling.
 This species is hard to find in China, has long been among my most desired of cuckoos, and was a lifer for me.
 I was without my camera, but I had my recorder and used it.
 In the recording, one notes the similarities and differences between the four-note call of Banded Bay and the well-known four-note call of Indian Cuckoo Cuculus micropterus.
-The call of Banded Bay is a high-pitched whistle, whereas the call of Indian is fuller and throatier.
-Examine these recordings:
+Whereas the call of Banded Bay is a high-pitched whistle, the call of Indian is fuller and throatier.
+Examine my recordings:

 Banded Bay Cuckoo 1 (four-note whistle; 00:07, 1.1 MB)